Clan Dewar: 19th and 20th centuries

 The Vogrie estates were a hive of industry, and a flourishing coal mine was sited there in the mid-19th century, as well as Scotland's first gunpowder mill.
 The fifth Laird of Vogrie lived in India where he was a High Court Judge.
 He died in 1869 and was succeeded by his brother, Alexander Dewar, sixth of Vogrie who served in the Bengal cavalry.
 The mansion house of Vogrie was built by Alexander, sixth Laird, although the estate has shrunk from 2,000 to around 250 acre.

 Kenneth Dewar was an aide to George V and commanded HMS Royal Oak (08).
 It is from this Kenneth Dewar that the present chiefs of Clan Dewar are descended from.

 The Dewar family whisky business was transformed into a major Scottish company by John Dewar who was created Baron Forteviot of Dupplin in 1917.
 This Dewar family's seat was at Dupplin Castle which was built between 1828 and 1832, and is one of the grandest houses in Scotland.

 Clan chief

-The father of the present chief of Clan Dewar, Lt Col. Kenneth Malcolm Joseph Dewar of that Ilk & Vogrie, was recognised by the Lord Lyon in 1990 thus allowing the Clan to be recognised as an official Scottish clan with chief rather than an Armigerous clan without a chief.
-The present chief is Michael Kenneth O’Malley Dewar Of That Ilk And Vogrie.
+The father of the present chief of Clan Dewar, Peter Dewar of that Ilk & Vogrie, was recognised by the Lord Lyon in 1990 thus allowing the Clan to be recognised as an official Scottish clan with chief rather than an Armigerous clan without a chief.
+The present chief is Peter Dewar Of That Ilk And Vogrie. his heir, Roderick Thomas George Dewar, will take over, after the death of, Peter Dewar.